 Irrevocable leases accumulate over time and can cause degraded performance at critical stages of Vault operations, such as during startup or when the server assumes active cluster leadership.

-Before Vault 1.8.0, the server would attempt to revoke all expired leases at once during startup.
+Before Vault version 1.8.0, the server would try to revoke all expired leases at once during startup.
 With the accumulation of tens of thousands of irrevocable leases request handling can become degraded when the expiration manager is attempting revocation.

 Vault 1.8.0 introduced enhanced expiration manager functionality to internally mark leases as irrevocable after 6 failed attempts at revocation.